vadmium/python-altium/format.md

 * `|DISTANCEFROMTOP_FRAC1` ([integer]): Fractional distance from top-left coordinate.
 If SIDE==0/1 Y-Coordinate, else X-Coordinate in x0.00001 units.
 DISTANCEFROMTOP_FRAC1=500000 ==> 5 in Altium.
 * `|NAME` (ASCII): Name of the sheet entry.
 * `|OWNERPARTID=-1`
-* `|OWNERINDEX=1234`([integer]): Link to parent element.
-Value directly references zero-oriented impicit number of record in SchDoc file.
+* `|OWNERINDEX=1234` ([integer]): Link to parent element.
+Value directly references zero-oriented implicit number of record in SchDoc file.
 Use dump.py to see these numbers.
 * `|TEXTCOLOR=128|TEXTFONTID=1|TEXTSTYLE=Full|INDEXINSHEET`
 * `|HARNESSTYPE` (ASCII): Name of the Harness type.
 Omitted if normal signal.
 * `|SIDE` ([integer]): Optional.
 Indicates on which side of the sheet symbol the entry resides.
 0 (or ommitted): Left, 1: Right, 2: Top, 3: Bottom.